dasch-swiss/dsp-tools/docs/developers/packaging.md

 - dependencies necessary to run the application,
 - dependencies necessary for development, and
-- sub-dependencies, i.e. dependencies of your dependencies.
+- transitive dependencies, i.e. dependencies of your dependencies.

 It is also one of the few tools that makes the distinction between

 - the manifest file, i.e. a human-friendly list of (mostly unpinned) direct dependencies and
 - the lock file, i.e. a machine-friendly definition of exact (pinned) versions of all dependencies.

 ## Packaging